CyanEngineer/PokemonRandomizer/README.md

 ### Stuff I should report
 - Frillish + Jellicent have forms that shouldn't be there (probably for females)
-- Arceus and Silvally are
 - Ogerpon form sprites are misaligned
 - No Showdown gen 9 sprites
 - Incorrect gender rate
   - Fezandipiti
   - Munkidori
-- Missing form sprites
+- Missing sprites
   - Deerling + Sawsbuck
-  - Pichu
+  - Spiky-eared Pichu
-  - Vivillon
+  - Vivillon patterns
   - Floette + Florges colors
   - Cherrim
-  - Unown
+  - Unown (all sources)
   - Shellos (+ Gastrodon?)
   - Squawkabilly (blue, yellow and white "official art" are 3D)
   - Burmy (not Wormadam)
   - Flabebe + Floette
+  - Many gen II and III pokemon are missing in Firered/Leafgreen
 - Arceus + Silvally
   - Types are only in pokemon_v2_pokemonformtypes (except normal)
   - Missing Dream World sprites (Silvally - not sure about Arceus)